IBM/AI-on-Power-Level3/docs/index.md

 * Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 and use it for domain-specific question and answers

-* Lab 3 – Deploy code LLM Power10 - Generate Python, C code, and Sequential Query Language (SQL) query by using natural language.
+* Lab 3 – Deploy code LLM on Power10 - Generate Python, C code, and Sequential Query Language (SQL) query by using natural language.

 ## Generative AI and LLMs overview